 So much has happened between the RBI and the government in the last few months that it feels like a retelling of A Series of Unfortunate Events.
 In August, the government appointed S Gurumurthy, an RSS ideologue, to the RBI’s central board.
-The only thing the RSS has in common with the RBI is a terrible fashion sensibility.
+Today, the RBI Governor Urjit Patel has resigned citing personal reasons.

 Congratulations on the Statue of Unity, it’s a marvellous structure.
-While I appreciate you building a statue for one Patel, I am uncomfortable with the idea that you want to turn another Patel (me) into a living statue.
-Accuse me of overreacting, but how do you expect me to feel when so much has happened in the last couple of months?
-The independence of the RBI is under so much threat these days that I had to change the subject line of this mail to Preserve Bank of India.
+While I appreciate you building a statue for one Patel, I am uncomfortable with the idea that you wanted to turn another Patel (me) into a living statue.
+Accuse me of overreacting, but how did you expect me to feel when so much happened in the last couple of months?
+The independence of the RBI was under so much threat that I had to change the subject line of my resignation mail to Preserve Bank of India.

 I preferred our arguments over those long mail threads with half the office marked, but when Arun Jaitley decided to make the feud public, I had no choice but to awaken the Gir Lion inside me.
 On purpose, I chose a guy named Viral to issue comments on my behalf so that the message would be loud, clear, and… viral.